 2606-01 PURPOSE

 This inspection manual chapter (IMC) provides guidance for determining the risk of an accident at a fuel cycle facility resulting from a noncompliance.
-Specifically, this IMC details an approach to analyze the safety-significance of an upset condition, control failure, or degraded condition (including an unanalyzed condition) resulting from a potential noncompliance using the licensee’s approved safety analysis methods, as applicable.
+Specifically, this IMC details an approach to analyze the safety-significance of an upset condition, control failure, or degraded condition (including an unanalyzed condition) resulting from a potential noncompliance using the licensee’s NRC-approved safety analysis methods, as applicable.
+It is not for assessing whether a noncompliance occurred or whether an event was reportable.

 2606-02 OBJECTIVES